Can you mix painkillers?

 What are the effects of mixing the painkillers Percocet and Ibuprofen?

 The problem with mixing these drugs is that you can magnify or decrease the effect of either drug.
 This could lead to overdose or a reduction in the effectiveness of the pain relief.
-Since medications like these are available via prescription or over the counter, people often assume that they’re not dangerous.
-This is true if you take your medication according to the directions of your local doctor (GP) and chemist, but straying from this can increase the risk of side effects and the possibility of overdose.
+Since medications like these are OTC or prescription painkillers, people often assume that they’re not dangerous.
+But this is only true if you were told to take medication for a specific illness and used it according to the directions of your local doctor (GP) and chemist.
+In fact, these drugs are probably some of the most commonly abused because of their easy access.

-If you find that the medication you’re taking is not meeting your needs in terms of controlling pain, you should consult your GP immediately.
-NHS have a new helpline: 111, that can give you further advice.
+If you think that the medication you’re taking is not meeting your needs in terms of controlling chronic pain, for example, you should consult your GP immediately.
+The NHS also have a new helpline: 111, that can give you further advice.

 Answered byon 05-Jun-2014